Generic selectors

 This covers the foundational years from ages 5 to 16.

-• Focuses on basic subjects like English, Maths, and Science.
+• It focuses on basic subjects like English, maths, and science.

 • Develops core thinking, literacy, and numeracy skills.